-The Financial Aid Office, once it awards financial aid, will send students a letter of award that will include details of the costs of attendance used to determine eligibility.
-The table below illustrates the estimated student budgets for the 2018-2019 academic year.
+The Financial Aid Office, once it awards financial aid, will send students a financial aid offer that will include details of the costs of attendance used to determine eligibility for the academic year.
+The table below illustrates the estimated student budgets for the 2022-2023 academic year.